 DelDOT’s Eye Over Indian River Inlet Shows More Than Traffic

-Not only is there a great bird’s eye view of the road conditions on the bridge, but this camera could be considered an ultimate spot burn.
+Not only is there a great bird’s eye view of the road conditions on the indian river inlet bridge, but this camera could be considered an ultimate spot burn.
 You can see the water on both sides of the Charles W. Cullen bridge.
-I can see the water conditions, the surf and beach conditions, how many people are in the campground and on the northside beach, how many cars in the parking lot, and how many people are fishing the entire inside wall on the north side.
+Viewers can see the water conditions, the surf and beach conditions, how many people are in the campground and on the northside beach, how many cars in the parking lot, and how many people are fishing the entire inside wall on the north side.
 From the point inside near the handicap access pier to the bulkhead at the Indian River Coast Guard Station.

-Today I was checking it to get a picture and there was a van stopped in the middle of the bridge and traffic was stopped for whatever reason.
-So the next time you see someone on social media asking if the bridge is closed, send them to the camera.
-If you screen shoot what you see on the app screen you can blow that up and see some decent detail in the background.
+Today I was checking the delDOT north tower traffic camera to get a idea of the beach conditions.
+There was a van stopped in the middle of the bridge and traffic was stopped for whatever reason.
+So the next time you see someone on social media asking if the bridge is closed, send them to the delDOT traffic camera on the north or south tower.
+If you screen shoot what you see on the app screen, you can blow that up and see some decent detail in the background.